Close

 • RW1P2 v1.4 (12-JUN-2002) - cross development for Orion-128, ZX-Spectrum, Radio-86RK, Specialist and also Z80 specific coding for ZX-Spectrum (with TR-DOS support) and PetersPlus Sprinter

-• Never released version of nedoPC SDK (last update 23-JAN-2006) - added pixel level graphics for ZX-Spectrum and nedoPC font 8x8 pixels
+• Never released version of nedoPC SDK (last updated 23-JAN-2006) - added pixel level graphics for ZX-Spectrum and nedoPC font 8x8 pixels instead of ZX Spectrum one

-Also initially I wrote some m68k rules to support Palm Pilots and 8086 rules to support IBM PC in RW1P2, but this effort was never completed and nothing from it was published.
+Also initially I wrote some m68k rules to support Palm Pilots and 8086 rules to support IBM PC, but this effort was never completed and nothing from it was published.

 CREDITS & ACKNOWLEDGEMENTS